 Now what do we do?
 Given that the "prediction" of our model does not exactly match the world, we have several choices.
 First, we could declare the match "good enough," take the money from the Grand Vizier, and go on our way.
 Second, we could modify our model, by changing various parameters (radii, centers, rate of motion, etc.).
 We could then check each of these revised models to see if one was "good enough."
+We might notice that some particular aspects of the phenomena are not consistent with the model.
+For example, we might notice that the motion of Mars is sometimes retrograde:

-If none of the revised models was "good enough" (e.g., if, say, we noticed the "retrograde motion" of Mars), we might replace our theory with a different one.
+If none of the revised models was "good enough," we might replace our theory with a different one.
 In this case (remaining in the same "paradigm") we might "allow" our planets to move in "circles upon circles" (i.e., epicycles), so that sometimes the planet would move "backward."

-So, here's the next:
+Here's the next:

-Notice that we now have lots of parameters we can adjust.
-And, if we are willing, we can add epicycles upon epicycles upon ... (and, considering Fourier series, make things match pretty much as well as we want ...).
-On the other hand, we could even go so far as to step to a new paradigm, and allow our theory to include the earth as one of the moving bodies (no longer distinguishing between celestial and terrestrial), and even allow the paths to be other conic sections, such as ellipses.
-We might then result with a fancy orrery like this, with an actual physical crank we can turn:
+We now have lots of parameters we can adjust.
+We could also add epicycles upon epicycles upon ... (and, by Fourier, make things match pretty much as well as we want ...).

+• On the other hand, we could even go so far as to step to a new paradigm, and allow our theory to include the earth as one of the moving bodies (no longer distinguishing between celestial and terrestrial), and even allow the paths to be other conic sections, such as ellipses.
+We might make an orrery like this, with an actual physical crank we can turn: